 Related Reading: Check out these other winter wreath ideas for more inspiration!

 This was the fall’s wreath:

 Since I wanted the wreath to be used all winter long, I didn’t want it to look traditional.
-So, I didn’t want to use red flowers and pine cones and pine garland.
+So, I didn’t want to use red flowers and pine cones, and pine garlands.
 If that makes sense.
 Not that there’s anything wrong with that.
 It just looks very “Christmasy”.

 This wreath was SO easy to make.
-My little Charlie helped me.
-He’s my helper.
 It only took me about 10 minutes to make!

 I started by applying some glue to an arbitrary point on the ring which was the “bottom”.
 Then, I wrapped the twine around until it covered 1/4 of the ring.